-A new Sports and Physical Activity Strategy was planned to be developed with ERC through a Physical Education, Physical Activity and Sports Working Group in 2021 but will be completed later in 2022.
+A new Sports and Physical Activity Strategy was developed with ERC through a Physical Education, Physical Activity and Sports Working Group in 2021.
 Its aim is to further develop sport and leisure programmes and facilities to grow participation in ways which balances ambitions for both commercial performance and community participation.
 As set out in the ERCL annual Business Plan, aims for 2020/21 were to;